FrankPassalacqua88/Group_Project/README.md

 The data exploration phase required that each member of the team roll up their sleeves and become acquainted with the data.
 As we became familiar with our different sources, it became clear that certain files would be more beneficial than others to each of our individual tasks.
 Although it had been cleansed, as we began to work with the data individually we also realized the data may have required additional modification, data merge or additional calculation to achieve those tasks.

-**Description of the Analyis Phase**
+**Description of the Analysis Phase**

-During the analyis phase of the project the team began by discussing the ideas we had for the questions we wanted to answer.
+During the analysis phase of the project the team began by discussing the ideas we had for the questions we wanted to answer.
 We then attempted to mock up what tools, data and outputs we'd be seeking to achieve.
 Thru trial and error on code, correction and modification to code, and by listening to the feedback of the fellow team members we continued to see progress daily.

 **Google Slides**